drcjar/ipfjes-thesis/source/12_chapter_4.md

 Occupational hygenists have recorded a large numbers of workplace measurements of asbestos in different settings, at different times, using a variety of different means.
 These measurements reside in national databases such as the HSE National Exposure Database[@Burns1989], and EV@LUTIL[@Orlowski2015], in the published literature, and in unpublished company records.

-The use of different means of making workplace assessments resulting in difficulties with respect to the accuracy and comparability of measurements has been highlighted.
+The use of different means of making workplace assessments results in difficulties with respect to the accuracy and comparability of measurements.
 For example, instruments that count particles rather than asbestos fibres have been used and there is no established conversion factor.[@Peto1985] Phase contrast microscopy has also been used which is less sensitive that scanning electron microscopy, which is in turn less senisitive than transmission electron microscopy and energy-dispersive x-ray analysis.[@ATSDR2001]

 Where era and task specific workplace exposure data matching a particular patient occupational history is available and readily identiable it is a valuable means of assessing exposure history.
 Unfortunately, this is a rare occurence.

 Measurements have found greater utility in a research setting where they can help to quantify risk and inform regulatory policy and compliance in specific workplace settings, for example, in car mechanics[@Blake2006] or skilled craftsmen.[@Williams2007]

 ### Exposure reconstruction